eoinkelly/notes/aws/certified-developer-associate.md

     * place to store files in the cloud
     * secure, durable, highly-scalable
     * you only pay for the storage you actually use
-* Cloudfront
-    * CDN service
-    * Integrates with other products e.g. S3
-    * edge location is a place with caches your files
-    * is a fairly big part of the exam
 * Glacier
     * for data archiving and long term back
     * can take up to 4hrs to access data